liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-starting-site-development/02-creating-sites.markdown

 #### Documents and Media

-The last tab that relates to organizing your site's content is *Documents and Media*.
+The last option that relates to organizing your site's content is *Documents and Media*, which is found under Basic Information.
 This lets you enable/disable Directory Indexing, which allows site administrators to browse your site's documents and media files and folders.
 For example, a site administrator of a site called *Lunar Resort* can browse documents at http://localhost:8080/documents/lunar-resort if this option is enabled.

 Now that you can organize your site's content using Site Settings, move on to the next section to learn how to manage site users.